 - 28 oz. diced tomatoes

 - handful of torn cilantro

 - Place a large pot on medium high heat and add vegetable oil.
-Saute carrot on medium high until beginning to soften, around 4 minutes.
-Add onion, garlic and spices and saute 3 more minutes.
+Sauté diced carrots on medium high until beginning to soften, around 4 minutes.
+Add diced onion, minced garlic, and spices and sauté 3 more minutes.

-- Add ginger pulp, tomatoes with juice, chickpeas and agave.
+- Add ginger pulp, tomatoes with juice, vegetable broth, chickpeas, coconut milk, kosher salt, and agave.

-- Simmer on medium low for 15 minutes stirring occasionally to prevent the bottom from burning.
-Start your basmati rice.
+- Simmer on medium low heat for 20 minutes stirring occasionally to prevent the bottom from burning.

-- Add cilantro, lime and cashews at the very end.
+- Stir in cilantro, lime and cashews at the very end.